How To Get To Rinca Island

 The burning question most people ask regarding Rinca Island is: “will I actually get to see Komodo dragons?”

-Although I’ve only been to this island once, I can say that seeing Komodo dragons on Rinca Island is VERY common.
+Although I’ve only been to this island once, I can say that seeing Komodo dragons and Komodo nests on Rinca Island is VERY common.
 The Komodo dragons typically hangout near the ranger station, so you’ll likely see them within five minutes of arrival.

 When we were on Rinca Island, we saw so many Komodo dragons that it was difficult to count them all.